Did you know there are only two basic forms of a punch?

 Rotate back to your starting position while throwing your next punch or just for defense.
-When you get back to the beginning keep the hands up, body bladed, and light on your feet to move around.
+When you get back to the beginning, keep your hands up, body bladed, and light on your feet to move around.

 Variations of the hook include

-Check hook, this is a short lead hook, a small pivot with the front foot.
-Quick tight rotation with the punch.
+This is a short lead hook, a small pivot with the front foot—quick, tight rotation with the punch.

-Follow through hook, as the name says you will be following through all the way.
-Good or bad you are committed.
-This will give you the freedom to throw as much power as you can harness
+As the name says, you will be following through all the way.
+Good or bad, you are committed.
+This will give you the freedom to throw as much power as you can harness.

-Leaping hook, with good timing and footwork this has tremendous upside.
-Your opponent is just out of range, you push off of both feet and turn your body in the air while throwing the hook.
+With good timing and footwork, this has tremendous upside.
+Your opponent is just out of range.
+You push off of both feet and turn your body in the air while throwing the hook.

-Hook uppercut, huppercut?
-The angle is right in between the two punches, the elbow isn’t fully down or up it’s at a 45°.
-This is best thrown as a liver shot or just a nasty body shot in general digging upwards below the last rib.
+Uppercut?
+The angle is right in between the two punches.
+The elbow isn’t fully down or up.
+It’s at 45°.
+This is best thrown as a liver shot or just a nasty body shot in general, digging upwards below the last rib.